alternative diy christmas tree tent for kids

 Making Our DIY Christmas Tree Base

-The whole point of this alternative tree is to use things you already have laying around the house so you don’t have to go buy stuff.
-Applause for a budget friendly, minimalist and eco-friendly Christmas!
+The whole point of this alternative tree is to use things you already have lying around the house so you don’t have to go buy stuff.
+Applause for a budget-friendly, minimalist, and eco-friendly Christmas!

 Our DIY Christmas Tree Decorations